User segmentation: A guide to understanding your customers

 What customer segmentation strategies can I use?

-The sum of each segment’s likes, dislikes, behaviors, and characteristics offer clues as to what they want.
+The sum of each segment’s likes, dislikes, behaviors, and characteristics offer clues to what they want.
 It’s up to each team to record its users’ desires in a user profile and to make changes to their product’s features, messaging, and marketing to better meet users’ needs.

 So how does a team decide how to segment its user base?
 Let’s explore how a user segmentation platform like Mixpanel can help.